-Date
+Month Day

-Application closing date (fall) 1/15
+Application closing date (fall)

-Priority Date 11/15
+Priority Date

-Yes No C15 Are first-time, first-year students accepted for term the fall? s other than Х C16 Notification to applicants of admission decision se nt (fill in one only ) On a rolling basis beginning By (date): Other: C17 Reply policy for admitted applicants (fill in one only, ) Must reply by (date): No set date Must reply by May 1st or within X Other: weeks if notified d thereafter Deadline for housing deposit (MMDD): 1-May Amount of housing deposit: \$200.00 Refundable if student does not enroll?
-X Yes, in full Yes, in part No C18 Deferred admission V Does your institution allow students to postpone enroll admission? ment after Yes 1 No If yes, maximum period of postponement: 1 Year C19 Early admission of high school students Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? Х C20 Common Application: Question removed from CDS.
-C20 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action I Plans C21 Early Decision Does your institution offer an early decision plan (an a dmission plan Yes No that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? Х If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing d Other early decision plan notification For the Fall 2020 entering class: Number of early decision applications received by you Number of applicants admitted under early decision pl Please provide significant details about your early dec an C22 Early action Do you have a nonbinding early action plan whereby s notified of an admission decision well in advance of the notification date but do not have to commit to attending e regular Yes X No
+C15.
+Are first-time, first-year students accepted for terms other than the fall?
+Yes No

+C16.Notification to applicants of admission decision sent (fill in one only)

+Month Day

+□ On a rolling basis beginning (date):

+□ By (date):

+Other:

+C17.
+Reply policy for admitted applicants (fill in one only)

+Month Day

+□ Must reply by (date):

+\Box No set date

+☐ Must reply by May 1 st or within wee eks if notified thereafter

+□ Other:

+Month Day

+Deadline for housing deposit:

+Amount of housing deposit:

+Refundable if student does not enroll?

+□ Yes, in full

+□ Yes, in part

+🗆 No

+C18.
+Deferred admission: Does your institution allow students to postpone enrollment after admission?

+□ Yes □ No If yes, maximum period of postponement:

+C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation?

+C20.
+Common Application: Question removed from CDS.
+(Initiated during 2006-2007 cycle)

+C21-C22: Early Decision and Early Action Plans

+C21.
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment?

+If "yes," please complete the following: Month Day First or only early decision plan closing date: First or only early decision plan notification date: Other early decision plan closing date: Other early decision plan notification date: For the Fall 2024 entering class: Number of early decision applications received by ye our institutio ו: Number of applicants admitted under early decisior n plan:

+Please provide significant details about your early decision plan:

+C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

+Day

-If "yes," please complete the following:
+If "yes," please complete the following: Month

-Early action closing date
+Early action closing date:

-Early action notification date 11/15 1/15
+Early action notification date: